Apple Developer: Attempted hacks

 On July 18, 2013, an intruder attempted to access sensitive personal information on Apple's developer servers.
 The information was encrypted, but Apple could not guarantee that some information about developers may have been accessed.
 The Developer website was taken down for "maintenance" that Thursday, and was said to be undergoing maintenance through Sunday, when Apple posted a notice on the site notifying users of the attempted hack.
 They have stated that they will be rebuilding their servers and the developer system to prevent this from happening in the future.

 Developer tutorials and tools

 Apple provides free tutorials and guide support for their developer program.
-There are many intuitive sites like MacDevelopers and GeeksforGeeks who provide free guides and resources for Apple Developers.

-In the beginning of July, Apple finished construction on their Developer Center in Cupertino, California.
+In the beginning of July 2023, Apple finished construction on their Developer Center in Cupertino, California.
 During special events, developers are able to visit the center for one-on-one’s with Apple employees, demos of upcoming software, and more.

+Apple Security Research Device Program

+The Security Research Device (SRD) is a specially fused iPhone that allows users to perform iOS security research without having to bypass its security features.
+Even though shell access is available, users can run any tools, choose their own entitlements, and customize the kernel.
+With the SRD, users can confidently report all their findings to Apple without the risk of losing access to the inner layers of iOS security.
+Any vulnerabilities users discover with the SRD are automatically considered for Apple Security Bounty.

+The SRD program is available in many countries, such as Argentina, Armenia, Australia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Moldova, Montenegro, Morocco, the Netherlands, New Zealand, North Macedonia, Norway, Poland, Portugal, Romania, Senegal, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.